 As mentioned before, this compensation system is meant to cover an injured employee’s medical bills and a portion of their wages for a set time.
 To obtain workman’s comp benefits, every employee must meet several requirements.
 The very first step in your workers’ compensation claim is obtaining medical assistance.
 While the Workers’ Compensation system requires you to see an employer appointed physician, you may be able to see another doctor in case of an emergency.
 Once you have received medical attention, you should report your accident to your employer immediately.

 If your injury or condition develops over time, you must notify your employer as soon as you learn about its existence and correlation to your job.
 Once you have notified your employer about your injury, you will be required to get a medical evaluation.
 Do not miss any appointment and follow every instruction given by your employer-appointed physician.
 Once medically evaluated, you will need to fill out your claim and give it to your employer.
-Your employer then will file your claim with the Workers’ Compensation system, and you can start receiving your benefits upon approval.
+Your employer will then file your claim with the Workers’ Compensation system, and you can start receiving your benefits upon approval.
 If approved, you can obtain up to two-thirds of your average weekly wage and medical bills coverage.
 If you were totally or partially disabled, your compensation will vary depending on the extent of your injuries.
 A knowledgeable and skilled lawyer can help you throughout the entire process.

 If you were injured at the workplace, you need a skilled and experienced North Carolina Workers’ Compensation lawyer at your side.
 Dealing with a severe workplace injury can be extremely difficult, especially if you are your family’s sole provider.
 At the Ramsay Law Firm, we have dedicated our legal practice to helping, fighting, and defending the legal rights of injured workers in North Carolina.
 Let us handle your case while you focus on recovering from your injuries.
 To learn more about your situation in a free, confidential consultation call our law offices today at (704) 376-1616 or contact us online.